Hyundai i30 interior

 The Hyundai i30’s cabin is minimalist to the point of being a touch dull, but at least everything’s easy to use and there’s plenty of room for tall passengers

-The Hyundai i30’s cabin certainly won’t blow you away with stylish touches but it looks smart enough and all the important controls are within easy reach.
-The plastics on the upper dashboard feel quite squidgy but there’s a large piece of hard, brittle trim on the dashboard that really lets the side down.
+The Hyundai i30’s cabin certainly won’t blow you away with stylish touches but it looks smart enough and all the important controls are easily located.
+The plastics on the upper dashboard feel quite squidgy but there’s a large piece of hard, brittle trim on the dashboard that lets the side down.

-SE trades the S model’s drab black components for some glossy plastics, chrome door handles and and a few small leather trims while range-topping Premium SE versions get heated partial-leather seats as standard.
-They’re much plusher than the standard fabric items but both a VW Golf and Vauxhall Astra feel more expensive inside.
+SE trades the S model’s drab black components for some glossy plastics, chrome door handles and a few small leather trims while range-topping Premium SE versions get heated partial-leather seats as standard.
+They’re much plusher than the standard fabric items, but both a VW Golf and Vauxhall Astra feel more expensive inside lower down their ranges.

-Entry-level Hyundai i30 S models do without any form of touchscreen infotainment system while SE versions get a fairly low-rent 5.0-inch screen.
-Pick a mid-range SE Nav model or above and you’ll get a much sharper, more responsive 8.0-inch system with a set of physical shortcut buttons to make it easy to use on the move.
+Entry-level Hyundai i30 S models do without any form of touchscreen infotainment system but SE versions and up get a larger, more visually impressive system with a set of physical shortcut buttons to make it easy to use on the move.

 The sportiest Hyundai i30 N Line cars come with a few extra upmarket touches – including N badges on the steering wheel, some more supportive sports seats in the front and (in versions with an automatic gearbox) a pair of metal gear-shift paddles.